Rare Event Analysis of Large Language Models: Rare Completion Exploration

-While the bulk of the distribution shows a weak negative correlation between ARI and Log-Probability, as expected from the training data, there is a clear excursion of high ARI completions, well beyond the regime of the training data but nonetheless having high log probabilities \jfm{Perhaps best to show maximum or quartile info of the ARIs in the training data?}.
+Taking samples corresponding to a large bias towards high ARI, Fig.~\ref{fig:observable_analysis} compares the resulting ARI scores against log probabilities and consecutive token repeats.
+While the bulk of the distribution shows a weak negative correlation between ARI and Log-Probability, as expected from the training data, there is a clear excursion of high ARI completions, well beyond the regime of the training data but nonetheless having high log probabilities.
 These completions thus represent a form of extrapolation, and their characterisation can provide insights into the model's learnt rules.
 For instance, as can be seen from the colour map and inset, these completions are often highly repetitive, with one completion reading: ``\textit{eros.
 He had a friend named Trurururu.
 Trururururururu was very slow, so the other rhinrururururururururururu complained to Trurururururu...} [`\textit{ru}' continues 50 more times]''.
-Despite the fact that this text is out of distribution with respect to the training data and would never be produced by a human, is still assigned a high probability by the model.
+Despite the fact that this text is out of distribution with respect to the training data and would never be produced by a human, it is still assigned a high probability by the model.
 This suggests that, when extrapolating outside the regime of the training data, the model falls back on basic patterns that favour repetition to yield acceptable likelihoods.
-In addition to mechanistic insights, such analyses can also guide development by revealing failure modes.
-For example, to protect against undesirably high ARI trajectories, an inexpensive runtime filter could be to limit the allowed number of consecutive token repeats.